pkalivas/radiate/docs/source/genome/index.md

     === ":fontawesome-brands-python: Python"

-        !!! warning ":construction: Under Construction :construction:"
+        !!! note

-            This Chromosome is currently under construction and not yet available in the Python API.
+            The low-level `PermutationChromosome` is not exposed individually in the Python API, but permutation problems are fully supported via [`PermutationCodec`](codec.md) and the `rd.Engine.permutation(items)` engine constructor.

     === ":fontawesome-brands-rust: Rust"